danvk/boggle-paper/paper/content.typ

 In practice, it makes the most sense to force the top choice in the tree, i.e. the one with the first position in the canonical order.
-This requires a “merge” operation on orderly trees, which is straightforward to implement as in Listing N.
+This requires a “merge” operation on orderly trees, which is straightforward to implement as in Listing 5.

 #code.from_src("/src/listings/merge.py")